-To fix Minecraft not detecting the external GPU, make sure to select the dedicated Nvidia or AMD graphics card for Minecraft.
-Also, set the Java SE binary and the Minecraft Launcher to run in High-performance mode, and the game will start to use the dedicated GPU.
+To fix Minecrafts’ detection issue with the external GPU, select the dedicated Nvidia or AMD graphics card for Minecraft.
+Additionally, set the Java SE binary and the Minecraft Launcher to run in High-performance mode, and the game will start to use the dedicated GPU.

-Here are the steps to fix Minecraft not using GPU issues:
+Here are the steps to fix Minecraft not using GPU:

 1. Select NVIDIA GPU